Choice of Device

 Collection of Device

-The school will make arrangements for students to collect their devices in the school.
+The school will make arrangement for students to collect their devices in the school.

 A briefing will be conducted for all students on the PLDs.
 Students will learn more about their PLDs in this briefing.

 The Chromebook will not replace textbooks, as textbooks are currently designed as curriculum-aligned reference.
 Students can use the Chromebook to complement learning from textbooks with access to curriculum-aligned resources in the SLS.